SoulBeaver/broomy_industries/README.md

 ## The Mission

 Two teams were assembled to guide the process of scientific discovery.
 A crack-team of analysists and physicists, part of the Mars Topology Team, are constantly monitoring Mars and making predictions where the rovers will have the highest likelihood of success.
-Once a so called "hot-spot" has been identified, they give it a name and relay that information to the Mars Rover Team who deploy and command their rovers to the most valuable dig sites.
+Once a so called "hot-spot" has been identified, they give it a name and make it available to the Mars Rover Team.
+The MRT are the ones who deploy and command rovers to the most valuable dig sites.
 From there the rovers will autonomously scan the area and report back with a groundbreaking, revolutionary discovery or a failure.

-## Your Task

-Your task is to build the software that will allow the Mars Topology team to register hot-spots and enable the the Mars Rover team to deploy and move their rovers towards the dig sites.
-It should be possible to view all active hot-spots that have rovers deployed, their locations and the remaining dig sites.

 ## Registering a hot-spot